Undecidable problem: Examples of undecidable statements

 There are two distinct senses of the word "undecidable" in contemporary use.
 The first of these is the sense used in relation to Gödel's theorems, that of a statement being neither provable nor refutable in a specified deductive system.
 The second sense is used in relation to computability theory and applies not to statements but to decision problems, which are countably infinite sets of questions each requiring a yes or no answer.
 Such a problem is said to be undecidable if there is no computable function that correctly answers every question in the problem set.
 The connection between these two is that if a decision problem is undecidable (in the recursion theoretical sense) then there is no consistent, effective formal system which proves for every question A in the problem either "the answer to A is yes" or "the answer to A is no".

 Because of the two meanings of the word undecidable, the term independent is sometimes used instead of undecidable for the "neither provable nor refutable" sense.
 The usage of "independent" is also ambiguous, however.
 It can mean just "not provable", leaving open whether an independent statement might be refuted.

 Undecidability of a statement in a particular deductive system does not, in and of itself, address the question of whether the truth value of the statement is well-defined, or whether it can be determined by other means.
 Undecidability only implies that the particular deductive system being considered does not prove the truth or falsity of the statement.
 Whether there exist so-called "absolutely undecidable" statements, whose truth value can never be known or is ill-specified, is a controversial point among various philosophical schools.

 One of the first problems suspected to be undecidable, in the second sense of the term, was the word problem for groups, first posed by Max Dehn in 1911, which asks if there is a finitely presented group for which no algorithm exists to determine whether two words are equivalent.
-This was shown to be the case in 1955.
+This was shown to be the case in 1955 by Sergei Novikov.

 The combined work of Gödel and Paul Cohen has given two concrete examples of undecidable statements (in the first sense of the term): The continuum hypothesis can neither be proved nor refuted in ZFC (the standard axiomatization of set theory), and the axiom of choice can neither be proved nor refuted in ZF (which is all the ZFC axioms except the axiom of choice).
 These results do not require the incompleteness theorem.
 Gödel proved in 1940 that neither of these statements could be disproved in ZF or ZFC set theory.
 In the 1960s, Cohen proved that neither is provable from ZF, and the continuum hypothesis cannot be proven from ZFC.